NeuralVFX/LibreFLUX-ControlNet/README.md

 ## Training

-Please see `exps/train.sh` for an example script.
+Please see `exps/train_libre.sh` for an example script.
 The script usage is as follows:

 ```
 cd exps
 source env.sh # do this just once, very important
-bash train.sh <name of experiment>
+bash train_libre.sh <name of experiment>
 ```

-For instance, running with `bash train.sh my_experiment` gives the following printout before the rest of the code is executed:
+For instance, running with `bash train_libre.sh my_experiment` gives the following printout before the rest of the code is executed:

 ```
 -------------------------------